greenpro/sac_msgs/msg/README.md

 ### Target.msg
 * This message type will be used to pass endpoint targets from the controllers to the translators.

+### Path.msg
+* This message type will be used to pass a straight line path with a beginning and ending points from the controllers to the translators.

 ## Notes
 * The code for these files comes from the ROS documentation and simple github examples.